5 Steps to Creating the Perfect Logo

 3. Design Elements

 Speaking of color, you have a rainbow of possibilities, if you will.
 However, not every color, shadowed font, and gradient is going to make your logo look like a winner.
 This holds true with fonts, shape, size, and so on.
 There are several design elements that you can play with, but knowing what works with your niche is important.
 After all, you don’t want your logo looking like the epitome of Comic Sans in the professional world.
+Once you have your logo ready, you can look into printing products at Greenerprinter.

 Know when to use serif, sans serif, and scripts accordingly.
 Serif looks tasteful.
 Sans serif look clean and modern.
 Script is tricky and has a lot of personality, but using it well might not always be easy.